Instructions for Authors

 Multiple Authors: List up to the first 6 authors/editors, and use “et al.” for any additional authors.

-Journal Articles (in print): In case of reference source contains DOI, retain doi: at the end of reference.
+In case of reference source contains Digital Object Identifier (DOI), retain doi: at the end of reference.
 Vancouver Style does not use the full journal name, only the commonly-used abbreviation: “Physical Therapy” is cited as “Phys Ther”.
 As an option, if a journal carries continuous pagination throughout a volume (as many medical journals do) the month and/or issue number may be omitted.
-Allow one space after semi-colon and colon and end each reference with full stop after page number.
+Allow one space after semi-colon and colon then end each reference with full stop after page number.

 - Pachori P, Gothalwal R, Gandhi P. Emergence of antibiotic resistance Pseudomonas aeruginosa in intensive care unit; a critical review.
 Genes Dis.
 2019; 6(2): 109-19. doi: 10.1016/j.gendis.2019.04.001.